Joe Tereshinski III: Coaching career

 After graduating in 2007, Tereshinski embarked on a career as a consultant in the finance industry in Atlanta.
 In 2010, he enrolled at Wake Forest University to serve as a graduate assistant under defensive coordinator Brad Lambert.
 In 2011, he was promoted to tight ends coach.
-On January 4, 2012, Tereshinski accepted the receivers coaching position at Charlotte also under Brad Lambert.
+On January 4, 2012, Tereshinski accepted the receivers coaching position at Charlotte also under Lambert.

 Family

 In 2005, Joe Tereshinski III became the fourth Tereshinski to play for the University of Georgia's football team, as well as the fourth to win a Southeastern Conference Championship there.
 Tereshinski's grandfather, Joe Tereshinski, Sr. (a tight end), played for the 1942 and 1946 SEC and National Championship teams.
 His father, Joe Tereshinski, Jr. (a center), and his uncle, Wally Tereshinski (a tight end) both played on the 1976 SEC Championship team.
 His father has also been the Assistant Strength and Conditioning Coach for the Bulldogs since 1982.
-His younger brother, John (a tight end), plays football for Wake Forest University.
+His younger brother, John (a tight end), played football for Wake Forest University.